Accounting Setup & Implications

 When mapping a promo code to a "Custom Item & Class," an association's bookkeeper or accountant will need to do some prep work.

-- An association should have a policy for how promo codes an other accounting is setup inside of Novi and QuickBooks to ensure that reporting will be consistent and correct.
+An association should have a policy for how promo codes and other accounting is set up inside of Novi and QuickBooks to ensure that reporting will be consistent and correct.

 All admin users are able to see the name of the promo code, the code itself, the discount type & amount as well as any specific products or tickets to which promo codes are tied.
 Any limitations in quantity, start date, or end date are also shown.
 This view will show the total number of uses for that particular promo code.